 According to traditional medicine, red raspberry has other uses.
 People take it to try to:

 - Regulate periods

 - Treat mouth sores

-No one has studied these uses, so we don't know if they work.
+No one has studied these uses, so they are unproven.

 There's no standard dose for red raspberry.
 Quality and active ingredients in supplements may vary widely from maker to maker.
-This makes it very hard to set a standard dose.
+This makes it very hard to establish a standard dose.